CatalinVoineag/battleship/README.md

 ### Additional rules

 * The official interpreter is Ruby 2.1.0.
+* Contestants enter via a PR to this repo.
-* The player will not have access to the game objects.
+* The player will not have access to the game objects, this includes the server code.
 * The player may `require` Ruby source files from within a `lib` directory in the same place as the player file (i.e. `contestants/player.rb` can use `contestants/lib/foo/bar.rb` via `require "foo/bar"`.)
 * A file should not implement more than one player class.
 * The judge’s decision is final.